National Postdoctoral Fellowship Program

 • Teaching a three-credit, one-semester course

-• Participating as a mentor in a CANSSI-sponsored summer training program.
+• Participating as a mentor in a CANSSI-sponsored summer training program

-• Mentoring teams of undergraduate or graduate students in project-based studies.
+• Mentoring teams of undergraduate or graduate students in project-based studies

-• Co-teaching with experience faculty
+• Co-teaching with experienced faculty

 Professional Development & Mentorship